mykelalvis/FT/Traveller/WORKING/Mongoose/Mysteries of the Ancients.md

 The second chamber is an armory, with far more space than the crew need for their weapons.
 When the liner is carrying out a covert operation it may be assigned additional personnel and heavy weapons.
 Currently the armory contains a set of ground- combat equipment for each crewmember, which will be broken out at need, plus a few items for
 'special circumstances'.

 Holstered on each set of personal combat equipment is a standard gauss pistol and there is a laser carbine for each crewmember.
 In addition, racks contain a gauss sniper rifle and a hand flamer (see the Central Supply Catalogue, page 146-149).
-There is a grenade box containing a (properly labelled) mix of fragmentation, concussion, tranq gas and tear gas grenades.
+There is a grenade box containinga (properly labelled) mix of fragmentation, concussion, tranq gas and tear gas grenades.

 Aki